LiskArchive/lisk-sdk/README.md

 -h, --help     output usage information
 -V, --version  output the version number
---output       Output file path
+--network      Specify the network or use LISK_NETWORK --output       Output file path
---diff         Show only difference from default config file.
 ```

 As you can see from the usage guide, `input_file` and `from_version` are required.
 So if you have a config file, you must be aware to which version of Lisk this belongs.
 You can skip the `to_version` argument and it will apply changes up-to latest version of Lisk.
-If you don't specify `--output` path the final config json will be printed to console.
-Option `--diff` is useful if you just want to know what are the changes in your version compared to default config located in `./config/default/config.json`.
+If you don't specify `--output` path the final config json will be printed to stdout.
+If you don't specify specify `--network` script will look to load it from `LISK_NETWORK` env variable.

 #### Console